1. Home

 Need to apply for "Skattekort"?

-The best source to find out about Skattekort/tax deduction card, PAYE and more will be The Norwegian Tax Administration!
+The best source to find out about Skattekort/tax deduction card, PAYE and is The Norwegian Tax Administration.

-Did you know that what you pay in taxes is public information?
-This makes Norway one of the most transparent countries in the world!
+Your tax payments are public information.
+This makes Norway one of the most transparent countries in the world.
 Forbes wrote an article about this in 2019 (link).

 How it works